-One of the most respected painters of the European renaissance – an artist known as El Greco – was born in Crete and studied art in the flourishing Venetian culture of the time, in the city of Heraklion.
+Crete Art - one of the most respected painters of the European renaissance – an artist known as El Greco – was born in Crete and studied art in the flourishing Venetian culture of the time, in the city of Heraklion.

-See our dedicated page about the life and work of Domenikos Theokotopoulos – El Greco.
+More about the life and work of Domenikos Theokotopoulos – El Greco.

-The arts of ceramics, basket weaving, knife making, and hand woven
+Crete Art - the arts of ceramics, basket weaving, knife making, and hand woven

 textiles are arts that have been practised on Crete for centuries.
 One